Selecting the number of components in PCA via random signflips: Introduction

-Estimating how many factors to keep is well known to significantly impact downstream data analyses, with the standard textbook \citet{brown2014book} calling it ``the most crucial decision'' in exploratory FA.
-Choosing too few deprives downstream steps of potentially critical information, while choosing too many passes on unnecessary noise.
-Moreover, data in many important applications have weak ``emergent'' factors that are nontrivial to identify, making this a challenging problem.
-Such settings are common, e.g., in behavioral and biological sciences.
-Consequently, much work has gone into the development of many methods.
-Indeed, there are many more than can be discussed in detail here so we instead give a brief high-level overview.
+Estimating the rank is well known to significantly impact downstream data analyses, with the standard textbook \citet{brown2014book} calling it ``the most crucial decision'' in exploratory FA.
+Choosing too few factors deprives downstream steps of potentially crucial information, while choosing too many passes on unnecessary noise.
+Moreover, data in many important applications have weak ``emergent'' factors that produce signal singular values of the same order as those coming from the noise, making them challenging to identify. \footnote{Notably, thresholding methods based on bounding the operator norm of noise (e.g., \citet{chatterjee2015meb}) can be overly conservative.
+See \cref{sec:weak:signals}.} Such settings are common, e.g., in behavioral and biological sciences.
+As a result, a tremendous amount of work has gone into the development of effective methods for this problem; we give a brief overview of some related literature here.

-Classical and standard methods to factor selection include the scree plot \citep{cattell1966scree, cattell1977scree}, i.e., Cattell's scree plot, sphericity tests based on likelihood ratios \citep{bartlett1954chisquare, lawley1956test}, the minimum average partial test \citep{velicer1976partial}, and approaches based on minimum description length \citep{wax1985detection, fishler2002detection}.
-A popular and practical choice among classical methods is parallel analysis \citep{horn1965, buja1992}. \citet{owen2016bicross} note that ``there is a large amount of evidence that PA is one of the most accurate [...] classical methods for determining the number of factors''.
-Indeed many works find PA to be highly effective; see, e.g., the discussion in \citet[Section 1.2]{dobriban2017permutation} and references therein.
+Classical and standard methods include Cattell's scree plot \citep{cattell1966scree, cattell1977scree}, sphericity tests based on likelihood ratios \citep{bartlett1954chisquare, lawley1956test}, the Kaiser-Guttman criterion for correlation matrices \citep{guttman1954snc,kaiser1960factor}, the minimum average partial test \citep{velicer1976partial}, and approaches based on minimum description length \citep{wax1985detection, fishler2002detection}.
+A popular choice is parallel analysis \citep{horn1965, buja1992rop}, which computes a parallel set of singular values (typically by computing singular values after applying random permutations to each column of the data matrix), and selects all the components whose singular values rise above some quantile of their parallel counterparts. \citet{owen2016bicross} note that ``there is a large amount of evidence that PA is one of the most accurate [...] classical methods for determining the number of factors''.
+Indeed many works find parallel analysis (PA) to be highly effective; see, e.g., \citet[Section~1.2]{dobriban2017permutation} and references therein.